TheGrizF/Web-Design-Test/index.md

-# Welcome to Our Project
+---
+layout: default
+title: Home
+---
+# Testing and messing around with Git Pages

 This is a simple website built using Markdown on GitHub Pages.

 ## Team Members

-- Alice
+- Grant!

-- Bob
+- Colette

-- Carol
+- The Other Kids

+- Who Needs Alphabetical Order!

 ## Our Goals
 .....
-You can learn more about our project [here](about.md).
+To Figure Out Git Hub!